alej0varas/s3sign/README.rst

-Get a signed url to PUT or GET a file to/from an Amazon S3 bucket
+A library to generate AWS S3 Signed Requests

 Usage
 =====